SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "All lines that begin with Z are to be deleted.
 DELETE str_table WHERE table_line CP `Z*`.
 "Result: abcZ / gZhi / pqrZ

+"---------- Deleting the current line inside a LOOP statement ----------

+"The following example illustrates deleting the current table line "using a DELETE statement within a LOOP statement.
+Lines with even "numbers are deleted.
+"Note:
+"- The short form of the DELETE statement always deletes the "  current first line implicitly.
+It is only possible within a LOOP "  statement and the delete operation is performed on the same internal "  table.
+"- The field symbol (or reference variable) should not be used after "  the DELETE statement any more.
+DATA itab1 TYPE TABLE OF i WITH EMPTY KEY. itab1 = VALUE #( ( 1 ) ( 2 ) ( 3 ) ( 4 ) ( 5 ) ( 6 ) ( 7 ) ( 8 ) ( 9 ) ( 10 ) ).

+LOOP AT itab1 ASSIGNING FIELD-SYMBOL(<fs>).
+  IF <fs> MOD 2 = 0.
+    DELETE itab1.
+  ENDIF.
+ENDLOOP.

+*Table content:
+*1
+*3
+*5
+*7
+*9

+"The following, similar example (uneven numbers are deleted) uses a "table which is looped over by specifying the addition USING KEY.
+"In this case (using LOOP ...
+USING KEY ...), the short form of the "DELETE statement cannot be use.
+Use the DELETE statement with the "addition USING KEY loop_key to delete the current first line.
+"loop_key is a predefined name to be used with DELETE and within "loops that specify LOOP ...
+USING KEY ....
+No other key name is "possible here.
+DATA itab2 TYPE TABLE OF i WITH NON-UNIQUE KEY table_line. itab2 = VALUE #( ( 1 ) ( 2 ) ( 3 ) ( 4 ) ( 5 ) ( 6 ) ( 7 ) ( 8 ) ( 9 ) ( 10 ) ).

+LOOP AT itab2 USING KEY primary_key REFERENCE INTO DATA(dref2).
+  IF dref2->* MOD 2 <> 0.
+    DELETE itab2 USING KEY loop_key.
+  ENDIF.
+ENDLOOP.

+*Table content:
+*2
+*4
+*6
+*8
+*10
 ```

 ### Deleting Adjacent Duplicate Lines